Skip to Main Content

 • Your resume does not need to include the statement references available upon request.

-• Many online application system will simply provide a prompt for you to enter your references.
+• Many online application system will provide a prompt for you to enter your references.
 They often want to know the contact information and how you know your reference.

 • Should you be asked to submit references in writing, prepare a separate page that lists the names, titles, addresses, phone numbers, and email addresses of three to five references.